The ULTIMATE Fruit Salsa Guide + Infinite Variations

 4. Heat.
 Optional but excellent.
 Heat is a great counterpoint to the sweet fruit.
 You can use jalapenos, poblanos, other hot peppers, or cayenne.

 5. Herbs.
 Some fresh herbs give fruit salsa a whole other dimension and make it feel vibrant.
-Mint and cilantro are my favorite herbs to pair with fruit.
+Mint and cilantro both pair beautifully with fruit.

 6. Salt.
 Just a pinch or two wakes up all the other flavors.